Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Evaluation

 \section{Evaluation}

-We conducted a set of experiments to evaluate the fuzzing effectiveness and efficiency of \texttt{Psyzkaller}.
-These experiments aim to answer the following research questions. \begin{itemize} \item \textbf{RQ1}: How do different weight ratios between normal and abnormal traces in the DongTing dataset influence the performance of Psyzkaller? \item \textbf{RQ2}: How do the individual strategies in Psyzkaller influence its fuzzing performance, and which combination of these strategies yields the best overall results? \item \textbf{RQ3}: Does Psyzkaller outperform Syzkaller and Healer in terms of branch coverage and the number of crashes detected? \end{itemize}
+We conducted a series of experiments to evaluate the effectiveness and efficiency of \texttt{Psyzkaller}.
+These experiments aim to answer the following research questions. \begin{itemize} \item \textbf{RQ1}: How do different strategies for learning from DongTing influence the performance of Psyzkaller? \item \textbf{RQ2}: How `good’ are the SDRs learned from historical and ongoing fuzzing data? \item \textbf{RQ3}: How do individual strategies in Psyzkaller affect the fuzzing performance, and which combination yields the best overall results? \item \textbf{RQ4}: How does the fuzzing performance of Psyzkaller compared to that of SOTA fuzzers? \end{itemize}

-To address these research questions, we conducted controlled experiments to compare the performance of Psyzkaller against Syzkaller and Healer~\cite{sun_healer_2021}, the latter representing a state-of-the-art kernel fuzzer designed to enhance fuzzing efficiency by dynamically learning SDRs.

-\textbf{Benchmarks and Test Environment.} We selected three recent, representative Linux kernel versions as benchmarks: 5.19 (a widely deployed stable release), 6.1 (a long-term support release), and 6.12 (the latest version at the time of experimentation).
-To ensure both efficiency and fairness, different servers were used for fuzzing different kernel versions, while fuzzing the same kernel version was conducted on the same server to control for hardware variability.
-Detailed specifications of these machines are provided in Table~\ref{tab:server}.

-Each fuzzing campaign was repeated three times per kernel version, with a duration of 48 hours per run.
-Reported results represent the averages to mitigate random variation in fuzzing outcomes.
+\textbf{Testbench:} four Linux kernel versions were selected as fuzzing objects, namely 5.19 (widely deployed stable release), 6.1 (long-term support release), 6.2 (widely studied by other fuzzers), and 6.12 (the latest at the time of experimentation), where version 6.2 was only considered when comparing Psyzkaller with other fuzzers.
+Each fuzzing campaign was repeated three times per kernel version, with each run lasting 48 hours.
+Reported results are averaged across repetitions to reduce the impact of randomness of fuzzing outcomes.

+{\bf Comparison objects:} we compare the performance of Psyzkaller against Syzkaller, ACTOR~\cite{actor}, and SyzDescribe~\cite{syzdescribe}, which are representatives of leveraging dynamic or static SDR learning to improve fuzzing effectiveness.